Tana River County

 Tana River County is a county in the former Coast Province of Kenya.
 It is named after the Tana River, the longest river in Kenya.
-It has an area of 38437 km2 and a population of 315,943 as of the 2019 census.
-The county borders Kitui County to the west, Garissa County to the northeast, Isiolo County to the north, Lamu County to the southeast and Kilifi County to the south.
-The capital and largest town is Hola (also known as Galole).
+It has an area of 38437 km2 and had a population of 315,943 as of the 2019 census.
+The county borders Kitui County to the west, Garissa County to the northeast, Isiolo County to the north, Lamu County to the southeast, Kilifi County to the south and the Indian ocean The administrative headquarters of the county is Hola also known as Galole.
+The County has five (5) sub Counties; Tana Delta, Tana River, Tana North, Galedyertu, and Bangal.

-Apart from the River Tana, there are several seasonal rivers in the county popularly known as lagas, which flow in a west–east direction from Kitui and Makueni Counties, draining into the River Tana and eventually into the Indian Ocean.
+Apart from the River Tana, there are several seasonal rivers in the county popularly known as Galan, which flows in a west–east direction from Kitui and Makueni Counties, draining into the River Tana and eventually into the Indian Ocean.